Battle of the Drums is an international drum competition held each November in the Southern Belize town of Punta Gorda.

 Keep in mind that lodging in Belize tends to cost more on average than elsewhere in Central America.

 These four picks offer excellent value for Belize and are where we’d stay ourselves if we were to book our own stay in PG today.

-MID-RANGE PICK ▸ Coral House is where a good many of our friends and colleagues choose to stay when visiting PG.
-A good number of amenities, swimming pool, and short walking distance to the town center.
+TOP BUDGET PICK ▸ Coral House is where a good many of our friends and colleagues choose to stay when visiting PG.
+Upmarket amenities and a swimming pool await, all a short walking distance to the town center.

-TOP PICK IN THE JUNGLE ▸ Sun Creek Lodge has nice thatch bungalows in a jungle that is easily accessible a short distance from town.
+TOP PICK IN THE JUNGLE ▸ Sun Creek Lodge has nice thatch bungalows in a jungle setting that is easily accessible by car just a short distance from town.

-SPLURGE ▸ Copal Tree Lodge by Muy'Ono Resorts is THE place in Southern Belize for an unforgettable stay to mark a special occasion (or if you just want a bit of pampering).
+SPLURGE ▸ Copal Tree Lodge by Muy'Ono Resorts is THE place in Southern Belize for an unforgettable stay to mark a special occasion (or if you simply want a bit of first-class pampering).

 Have You Experienced Battle of the Drums?